Increasingly, the public are becoming aware that not everything they have been led to believe is ultimately true.

 Most of these 999 insects are species you are probably not aware of - (but you've long been 'educated' about aphids, vine weevils, carrot fly and lily beetles!).

-Note, I had previously read that the figure for beneficial/harmless insects is 97% (see this link - opens a new window).
+Note, I had previously read that the figure for beneficial/harmless insects is 97%.
 Whichever figure is right, they both put insects in perspective.

 We currently live in an age where farmers can use seeds pre-coated pesticides such as neonicotinoids, and gardeners are encouraged to treat pot plants just in case a vine weevil happens to come along.

 A study looking at pollen beetle prevalence (regarded as a ‘pest’) and the application of pesticides by ADAS (an Agricultural consultancy provider), is very revealing.
 It shows that farmers in the UK are treating oil seed rape with pesticide quite unnecessarily.
 The chart below shows 2 things:

 But farmers could easily be worried by pollen beetle if they heed press releases and propaganda, such as one found in The Farmer's Guardian (UK magazine) called ‘Pollen Beetle On The Move’ (Ref 2).

 other evidence suggests oilseed rape crops can recover from loss of buds through pollen beetle, which helps put the

 the conclusion of a 30 year study by the Rodale Institute,